Dimension of Diophantine approximation and some applications in harmonic analysis: Abstract

 \section{Abstract}

-In this paper we construct a new family of sets based on Diophantine approximation, in which the classical examples are endpoints.
+In this paper we construct a new family of sets based on Diophantine approximation in the Euclidean space, and consider their applications in several problems in harmonic analysis.

-Our first application is on their Hausdorff dimension.
-We show a recent result of Ren and Wang, known sharp on orthogonal projections in the plane, is also sharp on $A+cB$, $c\in C$, thus completely settle this ABC sum-product problem.
-Higher dimensional examples are also discussed.
+Our first application is on the Hausdorff dimension of our sets.
+We show a recent result of Ren and Wang on the ABC sum-product problem is sharp.
+Higher dimensional cases and the relation to orthogonal projections are also discussed.
+Some conjectures are proposed.

 In addition to Hausdorff dimension, we also consider Fourier dimension.
-In particular, now for every $0\leq t\leq s\leq 1$ we have an explicit construction in $\mathbb{R}$ of Hausdorff dimension $s$ and Fourier dimension $t$, together with a measure $\mu$ that captures both dimensions.
-It is the first such result in the literature.
+For every $0\leq t\leq s\leq 1$, we are able to construct a subset of $\mathbb{R}$ that has Hausdorff dimension $s$ and Fourier dimension $t$, together with a measure $\mu$ that captures both dimensions, i.e.,

-In the end we give new sharpness examples for the Mockenhaupt-Mitsis-Bak-Seeger Fourier restriction theorem.
-In particular, to deal with the non-geometric case we construct measures of ``Hausdorff dimension" $a$ and Fourier dimension $b$, even if $a<b$.
-This clarifies some difference between sets and measures.